 Results are limited to max.
 100 per query.

-The underlying database will be updated, wenever you rollover an IPC/CPC term in a query result list.
+The underlying database will be updated, whenever you rollover an IPC/CPC term in a query result list.

 The OPS search basically uses the same syntax as the patent search but is restricted to titles and abstracts only.
 Results are limited to max.
 100 per query.